 Standout Features:

-• Bold and uniform typography
+- Bold and uniform typography

-It’s a social movement that promotes HIV testing – one of the most powerful weapons to combat the spread of the disease.
+Imunis is proof that excellent branding can mobilize a massive crowd.
 Designed by Gregory Mendoza, it educates the public about the importance of HIV tests through social media campaigns, podcasts, and more.
+The company even prepared a test kit to make the process more accessible!

 Design-wise, the materials used for this campaign are driven to inspire immediate action from individuals.
 Engaging campaign slogans like “get tested,” “be proactive,” and “be in control of your health” create a feeling of urgency, reinforcing the importance of knowing one’s status to ensure safety.

+These elements make it a prime example of effective health promotion ads.
 Plus, they are written in bold and large letters with a particular typeface, so they’re guaranteed to grab the viewer’s attention.

 9. Rimango ramingo by ANDREA PAPI DESIGN